The Worlds of the Sheaf

 The gem steed screeched again as its rider steered it away from the palace, deciding at the last minute to take it straight to its stables himself rather than entrusting the task to the waiting groom.
 It would delay his arrival at the palace, but the bond that had grown between himself and his mount left him extremely reluctant to allow anyone else in its saddle, even for the couple of minutes the flight would take.
 He would take the steed home himself, see it personally to its stall, and only when he'd seen for himself that it was being well looked after, properly fed and watered, would he summon a carriage to take him back to the palace, to the business that had brought him back to the city.

-"As always, master," the man assured him, and Lord Ruby eyed him carefully for a moment, to make sure he meant it, before nodding and striding away towards the carriage that always stood there, waiting for whichever of the city's ruling wizards might need it.
-Behind him, the servant led the slithering steed to one of the huge stables, each of which was the size of an aircraft hanger.
-Beside it, other stables contained similar creatures, each with a slightly different colouration to its scales and wings.
+"As always, master," the man assured him as the steed folded its wings neatly along the sides of its body.
+The stableman gave the creature a gentle tug on the reins and the steed slithered, snake-like, towards its stall; a single open room the size of a ballroom.
+The snake-like heads and necks of other gem steeds, each with a slightly different colouration to its scales and wings, emerged from other stalls to hiss greetings to their comrade.
 One was tinged a light sky blue, another had the greyish green hue of its natural ancestor, while a third, the largest of them, was a glossy, satanic black, with horns that curved back behind its head and down on either side of its sturdy neck.
 Lord Sapphire hadn't meant for this one to be stronger and fiercer than the others, but vitamorphosis was inherently unpredictable in nature and that was just the way it had turned out.

 The other wizards had been informed of the red wizard's arrival and were already there, waiting for him.
 The conference room was a large, airy chamber that looked out over the winter garden, two floors below.
 Enna Mael, a strikingly beautiful blonde woman dressed all in white, was looking out through one of the high windows at the formal hedgerows and tree lined avenues, watching a group of gardeners chasing the last of the autumn leaves, but she turned when she heard the door open and crossed the room to stand by the table with the others.
 "Well?" she demanded.
 "How was our proposition received?"